REVIEW OF THE SEASON – YEAR 2026

 TRAINING

-The Under 16 Youth Development Program took place this year with much excitement for those involved.
-Five (5) teams participated in the program.
+The Under 16 Youth Development Program took place over a period of two weeks in August 2025, with much excitement for those involved.
+Six (6) teams participated in the program.
 The objectives of the Program centered around the following:

 • Building capacity – numerical, mental, physical, technical